 - In the first Splinter Cell game, the end of one of the late-game missions tasks you with protecting several hostages, possibly with the help of hacked turrets.
 After you kill a group of mercenaries, their boss and a few of his friends come down to finish the job.
 Your objective is to kill him; it ideally doesn't matter whether his mercenaries die or not.
 However, if you don't, you can die during the transition to the mission complete screen.

-- In level 9 of this stealth robbing game there is a security camera right next to the mission objective and the exit.
+- In level 9 of the Flash stealth robbing game Bob the Robber 2 there is a security camera right next to the mission objective and the exit.
 A player who has reached the end might opt to simply be seen by the camera and get a less than perfect score.
 However, if an alarm is sounded there, a cage closes on you, and you instantly lose.
 You need a way to trick the camera to get out.

-- In Resident Evil 4, the Gigantes will fall forward after the final blow.
+- The Gigantes will fall forward after the final blow.
 If Leon's close enough when this happens, then you have to do a Quick Time Event to dodge, or else You Are Dead.
 Also, after a player defeats the first boss, Del Lago, and has perhaps laid the controller down to enjoy the hard earned cutscene, there is a one-button action prompt that will result in instant death if missed.

-- There's also another point where you fight two of them at once.
+- There's a point where you fight two Gigantes at once.
 You can lure them over a trap door that is right over molten metal.
 However if Leon is near the trap door after you sunk a Gigantes in, it'll grab Leon and drag him into the pit.